Mapped: Where will temperatures soar in UK during fourth heatwave of the year?

 Health bosses have warned of “significant impacts” across health and social care services as temperatures rocket.

+In areas covered by an amber health alert, the UKHSA says there will likely be a “rise in deaths”, particularly among those aged 65 and over or with health conditions.

 The hottest day of the year so far saw 34.7C recorded at St James’s Park in central London on 1 July.
-As it gets hotter once again, Britain could see its fourth heatwave after one in June and two in July.
+As it gets hotter once again, Britain is expected to see its fourth heatwave after one in June and two in July.

 It comes as Brits have said they feel unprepared for hot weather, with only half saying they would comply with hosepipe bans if they came into action, dropping to 35 per cent of 16- to 34-year-olds, according to new Ipsos polling of a sample of 1,075 adults across the country.